mapbox/vtquery/README.md

 1. To get a list of the features closest to a query point
 2. Point in polygon checks

-### Response object
+# Response object

 The response object is a GeoJSON FeatureCollection with Point features containing the following in formation:

 -   Geometry - always a `Point`.
 This library does not return full geometries of features.
 It only returns the closet point (longitude/latitude) of a feature.
 If the original feature is a point, the result is the actual location of that point.
 If the original feature is a linestring or polygon, the result is the interpolated closest latitude/longitude point of that feature.
 This could be _along_ a line of a polygon and not an actual node of a polygon.
+If the query point is _within_ a polygon, the result will be the query point location.
 -   Properties of the feature
 -   Extra properties including:
     -   `tilequery.geometry_type` - either "Point", "Linestring", or "Polygon"